 Watercolor Terms You Should Know

-Here at The Splatter, we try to be as helpful as we can when it comes to teaching you more about art.
-So, in the spirit of keeping things simple, here are a list of terms for beginner watercolor painters to learn more abut the techniques every watercolor painter should know:
+So, in the spirit of keeping things simple, here are a list of terms for beginner watercolor painters to learn more about the techniques every watercolor painter should know:

 Wash– A large body of the paper that is covered in water or pigment to create an even background color or effect.